cip-core-mirrors/build-harness/README.md

   ** 2) Run `make init` (you only need to do this once) ** 3) Run`make readme` to rebuild this file.
   **
-  ** (We maintain HUNDREDS of open source projects.
-This is how we maintain our sanity.)
   **